Who should buy the La Sportiva Boulder X Mid GTX

 The Boulder X Mid GTX has enough pros to be considered a great approach companion.
 It is a solid option if you:

 - Prefer an approach shoe that is waterproof and ankle-supportive

 - Prefer an approach shoe that provides wearers with a combination of agility and protection over rocky terrain

 - Prefer an approach shoe that provides walking comfort on level surfaces

 The Boulder X Mid GTX’s Vibram outsole is the shoe’s source of surface grip.
 On it, users can move across a variety of surfaces with enough tenacity thanks to its circular studs and ridge-like lugs.
-La Sportiva designers gave it a climbing zone—its semi-smooth front tip—to grant hikers added stickiness on edges.
+It also has a climbing zone—its semi-smooth front tip—that grants hikers added stickiness on edges.

-It comes engineered with IBS or Impact Brake System, which promises improved latching power, especially during downhill traversals.
+It comes with IBS or Impact Brake System, which provides improved latching power, especially during downhill traversals.
 This imbuement also reduces negative force due to impact by approximately 20%.

 Most of the boot’s eyelets are made up of lace tunnels made of leather.
-They work hand in hand with a stout synthetic lace to keep the foot in place.
+They work hand in hand with a stout synthetic lace, keeping the foot in place.